sashbya/Multi-Site-VLAN-Routing-Lab/README.md

 ## Overview
 This lab simulates a multi-site corporate network with VLAN segmentation and inter-VLAN routing.
-It demonstrates key CCNA-level concepts like VLAN configuration, trunking, router-on-a-stick, and inter-router static routing.
+It demonstrates key real-world architecture using CCNA core concepts like VLAN configuration, trunking, router-on-a-stick, and inter-router static routing.

 ## Network Topology
+The structure aligns with how real small/medium businesses might segment users, admins, and connect sites through a central HQ.
 - 3 Routers: R0 (HQ), R1 (Branch 1), R2 (Branch 2)
 - 2 Switches: SW1, SW2
-- 4 PCs in two VLANS:
+- 4 PCs (Two at each site) in two VLANS:
   - VLAN 10 - Users
   - VLAN 20 - Admin